 Hip CARs (‘controlled articular rotations’) is an exercise that takes your hip joint through its full range of motion.
-It’s very effective at expanding range of motion, improving hip function and maintaining the overall health and integrity of the joint.
+It’s very effective at expanding the range of motion, improving hip function, and maintaining the overall health and integrity of the joint.

 How It’s Done

 - Stand with your arm outstretched holding a railing, bar, or some kind of support.
 The other arm should extend out also.